The Richest and Poorest US Presidents

 Abraham Lincoln, widely considered among historians to be one of America’s greatest and most important presidents, preserved the Union, won the Civil War, signed the Emancipation Proclamation and pushed through the 13th Amendment, which ended slavery.

-Although he ended fighting in Vietnam and eased tensions with both Russia and China, Richard Nixon will forever be remembered as the only president ever to resign from office, which he did in the wake of the Watergate scandal.
+Although he ended fighting in Vietnam and eased tensions with both Russia and China, Richard Nixon will forever be remembered as the only president ever to resign from office, which he did at the height of the Watergate scandal.

 Like all those who held the office through the end of the 20th century, Nixon earned $200,000 a year as president, and was also afforded a $50,000 expense account.
 He reported $262,942 in income on his 1970 tax returns.